osama-raddad/gentle-palette/README.md

 ## Contributing

-We welcome contributions to FireCrasher!
+We welcome contributions to Gentle Palette!
 * ⇄ Pull requests and ★ Stars are always welcome.

 ### Let me know!